cs3110/textbook/_sources/chapters/interp/substitution.md

 ## Implementing the Single-Step Relation

 It's easy to turn the above definitions of `-->` into an OCaml function that pattern matches against AST nodes.
-In the code below, recall that we have yet finished defining substitution (i.e., `subst`); we'll return to that in the next section.
+In the code below, recall that we have not yet finished defining substitution (i.e., `subst`); we'll return to that in the next section.

 ```ocaml
 (** [is_value e] is whether [e] is a value. *)